Kerlli/Hazel-Screenshot2AirDrop/README.md

 #### Introduction

   This Hazel rule helps you to collect your screenshot(Support system screenshot & Teampaper Snap) into one place.
-After taking screenshots, two windows will open for you, the only thing you need to do is **Drag**.
+After taking screenshots, two windows will open for you(AirDrop window and the Finder window of screenshot just taked), the only thing you need to do is **Drag**.

 #### How to use it